slaw469/Commitly/extension/test-setup.md

 - Look at Chrome extension console for errors
 - Ensure all files exist in extension folder

+**"Message port closed" error:**
+- This happens when the service worker becomes inactive
+- Go to `chrome://extensions/` and click "service worker" link next to your extension
+- If you see "Inactive", click it to activate
+- Reload the extension if needed
+- Try the action again quickly after activating

 **Communication not working:**
 - Open browser console on the web app
 - Look for extension-related messages
 - Check content script is injected
+- Inspect the service worker console for errors

 **Tab tracking not working:**
 - Verify extension permissions in chrome://extensions/